Pulling Mussels (from the Shell)

-"Pulling Mussels (From the Shell)" is a song by the band Squeeze.
+"Pulling Mussels (From the Shell)" is a song by the British band Squeeze.
 First released on the 1980 album Argybargy, it received positive critical reviews, peaked at No. 44 on the UK Singles Chart, and became one of Squeeze's most popular songs.
 The song is about singer and guitarist Chris Difford's experiences at a holiday camp.

 Background

 The song "Pulling Mussels" was written by band members Chris Difford and Glenn Tilbrook.

 The song's chorus was partly inspired by The Tubes, with whom Squeeze had toured throughout 1979.
 Tilbrook has stated that "The end part of the chorus has an unusual turnaround, and that’s the culmination of hearing White Punks on Dope, which is quite grandiose.
 The Tubes didn’t play the sort of rock that we would do, but their approach sunk in subconsciously."

 The song features a piano solo by keyboardist Jools Holland.
-This is preceded by a guitar solo from Glenn Tilbrook, who said of this solo, "I think that's an obstinant (sic) solo—just to stick on one note for half the solo.
+This is preceded by a guitar solo from Glenn Tilbrook, who said of this solo, "I think that's an obstinate (sic) solo—just to stick on one note for half the solo.
 That’s my personality all over. ...
 It's like a series of false starts."

 The lyrics are based on Difford's own experiences.
 Rob Sachs interviewed Difford and wrote that the song "is about a memory he has from his time spent at a British holiday camp in, a budget resort type of place that includes basic accommodations, entertainment, and other facilities."
 Difford came up with the song title "one fine day writing the words in a New York apartment".
 According to critic Chris Woodstra, it is an "observation of the British working class" and "offers a series of detailed snapshots of the different walks of life on a seaside holiday in Leysdown-on-Sea."

 The lines "They do it down on Camber Sands / They do it at Waikiki" refer to a dune system in East Sussex, England, and the Honolulu, Hawaii beach, respectively.
 The phrase "pulling mussels" was created by Difford and refers to the use of fingers to stimulate the female sexual organs.